What is recurring giving?

 If you aren’t taking advantage of recurring giving, there’s never been a better time to get started.

-If you don’t have an online donation platform or are considering switching from your current provider, you can sign up here.
+If you don’t have an online donation platform or are considering switching from your current provider, sign up here.